automotiveMastermind/condo/docs/shades/bower.md

 ## Global Arguments

-The following global arguments are used by bower:
+The following global arguments are used by `bower`:

 <div class="table-responsive">
     <table class="table table-bordered table-striped">